Juggernaut102/tp/docs/DeveloperGuide.md

 **Main Success Scenario:**
 1. User enters an unrecognized command
 2. EduDex shows an error message
    Use case ends.

 **Extensions:**
 - **2a.
 Command is partially correct**
     - 2a1.
 EduDex provides specific error about the incorrect parameter
       Use case ends.

-- **2b.
-Command has typo**
-    - 2b1.
-EduDex suggests possible correct commands
-      Use case ends.
 ---